A Two-Day Event to Accelerate the Growth of Healthy Food Brands

 Bentley is a driven entrepreneur who loves helping emerging, mission-driven consumer brands scale.
 He is the CEO of Good Eggs, an online grocery delivery service that’s pioneering a new way for customers to feed their families, without settling.
 After spending time with Johnson & Johnson and Clif Bar, Bentley joined the early executive team at Plum Organics.
 In less than 7 years, Plum grew to become the largest organic baby & kids food co. in the US, and was acquired by the Campbell Soup Co in 2012.
 Originally from just north of Boston, he now lives in Marin, California and spends his free time exercising outdoors, eating tasty food and laughing with his two young sons.

-CEO & Co-Founder, Perfect Snacks
+Founder & CEO, Perfect Snacks

 You could say Perfect Snacks CEO and Co-Founder Bill Keith was born a leader.
 After all, he’s the eldest of 13 siblings known for producing Perfect Bar: The Original Refrigerated Protein Bar.
 Bill’s quest to create Perfect Bar began in college, when he submitted a business plan for a class project, outlining his concept for a first-of-its-kind refrigerated protein bar made with whole food ingredients — a concept hatched from a childhood recipe, created by his father.
 Over the next 13 years, Bill and his younger siblings worked tirelessly to turn the crowded, $6-billion protein bar industry upside down, leading consumers away from the highly-processed, non-perishable snack aisles, to the fresh and functional snack and beverage coolers where Perfect Snacks products continue to carve out desirable, high-velocity fridge real estate in more than 27,000 stores nationwide, including Costco, Target, Kroger, Safeway, Whole Foods, Trader Joe’s, Starbucks and 7-Eleven.